-Ongoing monitoring of progress towards conservation targets is essential but the required data are often lacking (Brooks et al. 2015).
-Resolving this will need more resources and capacity building (Stephenson et al. 2017), especially at the level of the nation state where most action is carried out and thus where guidance is most needed (Smith et al. 2009).
+Ongoing monitoring of progress towards conservation targets is essential but the required data are often lacking (Brooks et al., 2015).
+Resolving this will need more resources and capacity building (Stephenson et al., 2017), especially at the level of the nation state where most action is carried out and thus where guidance is most needed (Smith et al., 2009).
 At the same time, we need timely global estimates of progress to inform international policy.
 Our proposed solution for conservation area coverage is to identify a representative sample of countries and collect better data just from these, taking advantage of the availability of accurate information that has not yet been officially approved.
 Importantly, such a study would not need to report the estimated conservation area coverage for each country, avoiding problems associated with reporting unofficial national datasets.

-In this study, we have shown that it is possible to identify such a representative sample of areas across the globe within a small enough number of countries to make data collection realistic.
-More research is needed on the trade-off between the percentage of the terrestrial realm included in the sample and the number of countries and sub-national administrative units required to provide the data.
-Nonetheless, we have demonstrated proof of concept and identified a sample of reasonable size that is also a realistic basis for data collection.
-Our sampling approach is also likely to be suitable for marine conservation areas, as the existing literature suggests that their distributions are similarly impacted by comparable social and socio-economic factors (Devillers et al. 2020).
+In this study, we have shown that it is possible to identify such a representative sample of areas across the globe within a small enough number of countries to make intensive data collection realistic.
+We have demonstrated proof of concept and identified a sample of reasonable size that is also a realistic basis for data collection.
+Our sampling approach is also likely to be suitable for marine conservation areas, as the existing literature suggests that their distributions are similarly impacted by comparable social and socio-economic factors (Devillers et al., 2020).

-The next step is to collect data on conservation areas within the sample we have identified, working with local experts and non-government sources.
-This should then be used to develop improved global conservation area metrics, measuring coverage, connectivity levels (Saura et al. 2018) and how well these conservation area networks represent biodiversity (Butchart et al. 2015).
-This will be particularly important for OECMs, as national- and regional-scale data suggest they enhance PA network connectivity and cover different biodiversity elements (Dudley et al. 2018).
-More broadly, we hope that this sampling approach could be used to produce global estimates of a range of other conservation metrics, related to costs and effectiveness (Coad et al. 2015; Iacona et al. 2018) and social impacts, governance and equity (Dawson et al. 2018; Naidoo et al. 2019).
-In doing so, our sampling approach could help monitor progress towards meeting a number of international conservation targets and policies.
+410 The next step is to collect data on conservation areas within the sample we have identified, working with local experts and non-government sources (O'Neill et al., in prep).
+This should then be used to develop improved global conservation area metrics, measuring coverage, connectivity levels (Saura et al., 2018) and how well these conservation area networks represent biodiversity (Butchart et al., 2015).
+This will be particularly important for OECMs, as national- and regional-scale data suggest they enhance PA network connectivity and cover different biodiversity elements (Dudley et al., 2018).
+More broadly, we suggest this approach based on using data collected from a representative sample of countries could be used to produce global estimates of other conservation metrics related to costs and effectiveness (Coad et al., 2015; Iacona et al., 2018) and social impacts, governance and equity (Dawson et al., 2018; Naidoo et al., 2019).
+In doing so, our sampling approach could 420 help monitor progress towards meeting international conservation targets and policies.